cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ---

 The Blueprint Composer is an editor for composing blueprint yaml files dynamically using a modern Drag and Drop Interface.
-This guide will quickly walk you through the use of the Composer.
+This guide will quickly walk you through using the Composer.

 # Login